-What is a Qualifying Event (also known as Special Enrollment)?
+What are Qualifying Events (also known as Special Enrollment Periods)?

 How do you qualify for special enrollment?